-Bailey et al. defines structural racism in a 2017 Lancet article as "the totality of ways in which societies foster racial discrimination through mutually reinforcing systems" which "in turn reinforce discriminatory beliefs, values, and distribution of resources."^{1,2} Racism is not merely the consequence of discrete bad acts perpetrated by individuals, but follows as the often foreseeable, if sometimes unintended, consequence of patterns of societal choices.
+Bailey et al. defines structural racism in a 2017 Lancet article as "the totality of ways in which societies foster racial discrimination through mutually reinforcing systems" which "in turn reinforce discriminatory beliefs, values, and distribution of resources."
+Racism is not merely the consequence of discrete bad acts perpetrated by individuals, but follows as the often foreseeable, if sometimes unintended, consequence of patterns of societal choices.
 We understand that structural racism continues to be integrated into far reaching social structures affecting healthcare, criminal justice, education, housing, and other resources.

 The result of structural racism includes profound public health inequities.
 "Black Americans are disproportionately affected by poverty, a fallible public school system, unsafe neighborhoods, food deserts, mass incarceration, police brutality, maternal and infant mortality, obesity, and chronic health conditions, to name a few.^{2,3} "Arizona is home to a large and diverse population of Latinos and Latinas.
+Although found to have better health outcomes than whites for most analyzed health factors, despite facing worse socioeconomic barriers...they [Hispanics] had much higher death rates from diabetes, chronic liver disease/cirrhosis, and homicide, and a higher prevalence of obesity."40

 Unique to Arizona are 22 Federally recognized Tribal Nations as well as additional Native American tribes, who thus far are not federally recognized, throughout the state.
-"Compared with other racial/ethnic groups, American Indians/Alaska Natives (AI/AN) have a lower life expectancy, lower quality of life, and are disproportionately affected by many chronic conditions.^{4, 5}
+"Compared with other racial/ethnic groups, American Indians/Alaska Natives (AI/AN) have a lower life expectancy, lower quality of life, and are disproportionately affected by many chronic conditions."^{4, 5}